openwisp/openwisp-wifi-login-pages/docs/user/handling-radius-errors.rst

 =======================================

-This app can handle errors that may encountered during the authentication process (eg: maximum available daily/monthly time or bandwidth have been consumed).
+This app can handle errors that may encountered during the authentication process (e.g.: maximum available daily/monthly time or bandwidth have been consumed).

 To use this feature, you will have to update the error page of your